awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 A credential file is a plaintext file that contains your access keys.
 The file must be on the same machine on which you're running your application.
-The file must be named ``credentials`` and located in the :file:`.aws//` folder in your home directory.
+The file must be named :file:`credentials` and located in the :file:`.aws/` folder in your home directory.
 The home directory can vary by operating system.
 In Windows, you can refer to your home directory by using the environment variable :code:`%UserProfile%`.
 In Unix-like systems, you can use the environment variable :code:`$HOME` or :code:`~` (tilde).